 Berkeley has banned the sale of fur.
 Now it must continue to work until all animals are protected from harm.

 There are at least six reasons the proposed development at 2902 Adeline should be sent back to Berkeley's Zoning Adjustments Board.

-Because of mistrust, the Board of Library Trustees should resign or be replaced.
+Two of the Board of Library Trustees are tone deaf to the concerns of the community and should be replaced.